-After the initial date for refunds, students' refund checks will be available each week on Thursday in the Student Accounts Office after 2:00 p.m. and Friday until 10:00 a.m.
+After the initial date for refunds, students' refund checks will be available each week on Thursday in the Office of Student Accounts after 2:00 p.m. and Friday until 10:00 a.m.
 Unclaimed checks will be mailed on Fridays.
 Students are encouraged to enroll for e-refunds.